The Concordat and our Concordat Implementation Group

 Current members of Concordat Implementation Group:

-Nicola Cuthbert Researcher Development Manager, Institute for Academic Development
+Nicola Cuthbert Researcher Development Manager, Researcher Development, Institute for Academic Development

 Cecile Menard Research Associate, School of GeoSciences

-Eleanor Hennige Research Staff Careers Consultant, Institute for Academic Development
+Eleanor Hennige Research Staff Careers Consultant, Researcher Development, Institute for Academic Development

 Alan Campbell Research Integrity Manager, Edinburgh Research Office